Let's talk Zucchini!

 What are Zucchini Noodles?

 They are simply just zucchinis that have been spiral-sliced to look like noodles.
 Thus, leading to the creation of the name of the “Zoodle”!

 Why are they so great?

-Zucchini is a low calorie veggie!
-This makes Zucchini Noodles a perfect fit for low calorie alternatives.
+Zucchini is a low-calorie veggie!
+This makes Zucchini Noodles a perfect fit for low-calorie alternatives.
 For example, substituting wheat pasta or flour pasta for zucchini noodles.
 There are numerous recipes involving zucchini noodles, but we will provide a simple and basic recipe in this article.
-Additionally, some tips to making Zucchini Noodles at home with ease!
+Additionally, some tips for making Zucchini Noodles at home with ease!

 What is needed?